marekhudyma/marekhudyma.github.io/_posts/2019-12-01-emitting-events-with-db.md

 # Introduction
 As a developer in many situations I need to execute some business logic and save results in database as well as emit event (e.g. Kafka event).
-In this article I will present algorithm that I follow.
+At the beginning it looks like easy task, but it gets more and more complicated when you go into details.
+What make it complicated is [two-phase commit problem](https://en.wikipedia.org/wiki/Two-phase_commit_protocol).
+You need to set two sources in a proper state: database and stream.
+You want to either make success or fail in both places.

 Assumptions of a solution:
 * Database transaction need to be as quick as possible.
-I don't want to make any external calls inside transaction.
-Long transactions can degradate performance of database and extends locking time.
+I don't want to make any external calls inside transaction with business logic.
 * I want to be sure that both database and stream will end-up in proper state: everything fail or everything finish with success - database transaction need to be committed and event need to be emitted - [two-phase commit problem](https://en.wikipedia.org/wiki/Two-phase_commit_protocol)
 * Event need to be `delivered at-least-once` (it is completely fine to deliver event many times).
 * Order of event is important inside partition only.

 # Solution
 ## Happy path
+Below I describe `happy path` solution where we do not care two-phase commit problem.
+I

 In the solution we will use advantage of database transactions.

 Algorithm: